dhsaks/resthomework/README.md

 Write a server that provides a REST API.
 A lot is left for your interpretation and decision-making.
 In the end, one should be able to interact with the API on a server somewhere using postman or CURL with a simple key.
 One should also be able to build the code from the repo and run it locally.

 # Write the code
 Fork this repo.
-Use any programming language.
+Use any programming language, framework, database, etc.

 ## Required Models